surgura/dronecontrol/rotor_torque.md

 # Rotor torque
-*See bottom of page for TLDR at conclusion*
+*See bottom of page for TLDR at conclusion.*

 A quadcopter can change its yaw by having a different rotational speed between its clockwise and counterclockwise spinning rotors.
 Each rotor pushes against the air, causing both lift and a torque around the yaw axis.
 Increasing and decreasing the speed of rotors also changes the drone's rotation, just like a reaction wheel would, but this is generally negligible compared the aforementioned force.
 The torque is caused by the horizontal part of the interaction with air.